I think maybe bears have it right.

 Eat a whole bunch, then go into hibernation during the winter months.
 You get to eat whatever you want for a couple of months then sleep through the coldest part of the year.
 Sounds like a really good plan.

 If you use faux trees and plants in your outdoor landscaping, you might consider treating those plants like a bear.
 Skip the eating part, but let them hibernate through the winter.
+Some may be asking, “Can your outdoor artificial trees and plants go outside during the winter months?”

-Unlike bears, though your outdoor artificial plants don’t have a natural coat to keep them safe and clean throughout the winter, so storing them properly is important.
+Well, Unlike bears, your outdoor artificial plants don’t have a natural coat to keep them safe and clean throughout the winter, so storing them properly is important.
 You want them to look fabulous when it’s time to venture back outdoors in the spring.

 Follow these five simple tips, and your fake plants and flowers will come out of hibernation looking fit and fabulous.